rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 </div>

 ## Capturing a Picture
-The `takePicture` method is used to capture an image and optionally pass in an options object as the first parameter to control the behavior of the API.
-The second parameter shown in the example is the callback function that is executed:
+The `takePicture` method is used to capture an image and optionally pass in an options object as the first parameter that can control the behavior of the API.
+The second parameter shown in the example is the executed callback function:

 <ul class="nav nav-tabs">
     <li class="active"><a href="#js3" data-toggle="tab">JavaScript</a></li>